State

 There are several reasons…

-The Polish as a foreign language certificate exam can be taken by anyone, regardless of their place of residence, nationality or purpose of study.
+The state exam in Polish as a foreign language can be taken by anyone – regardless of place of residence, nationality, or reason for learning.
 It is an official confirmation of language proficiency, recognized in Poland and abroad.
-The exam is used by people in various life situations:
+People in various life situations take this exam:

-• For citizenship – if you are applying for Polish citizenship, you need a certificate at least at B1 level.
-This is the level that most adult candidates choose.
+- For citizenship – if you are applying for Polish citizenship, you need a certificate at at least B1 level.
+This is the level most adult candidates choose.

-• For yourself – are you learning Polish out of passion, want to better understand your family or are you simply interested in language development?
-A certificate is a way to measure progress, gain motivation and confirm your own achievements.
+- For yourself – are you learning Polish out of passion, want to better understand your family, or simply care about your language development?
+A certificate is a way to assess your real progress, gain motivation, and confirm your achievements.

 At what level should I take the exam?